awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 **Note**
  Choosing **Global** sets up the global database and the primary Aurora cluster\.
 After the global database is created and available, you can add a secondary AWS Region\.

 1. Fill in the remaining settings using the same decision process as for other Aurora clusters\.
-For more information about creating an Aurora DB cluster, see [Creating an Amazon Aurora DB Cluster](Aurora.CreateInstance.md)\.
+For more information about creating an Aurora DB cluster, see [Creating an Amazon Aurora DB cluster](Aurora.CreateInstance.md)\.
 ![\[Screenshot showing supplemental settings when creating an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-create-global-02.png)

 1. Choose **Create**\.

- When the primary DB cluster is created and available, create one or more secondary clusters by following the steps in [Adding an AWS Region to an Aurora Global Database](#aurora-global-database-attaching)\.
+ When the primary DB cluster is created and available, create one or more secondary clusters by following the steps in [Adding an AWS Region to an Aurora global database](#aurora-global-database-attaching)\.

 ### AWS CLI<a name="aurora-global-database-create.cli"></a>